-Edinburgh Stonemasons Ltd, we specialise in buildings built in Sandstone and Lime Mortar.
-Our team specialize in stone repairs, masonry work, stonemasonry repairs, roofing repairs and also chimney repairs.
-Here at Stonemasons Edinburgh, we work at height to conduct high-level building inspections utilising Rope Access and Steeplejack Access.
+We are experts in stone repairs, stonemasonry repairs, roofing repairs and also chimney repairs.
+At Edinburgh Stonemasons Ltd, we specialise in buildings built in Sandstone and Lime Mortar.
+We are also certified to work at height and conduct high-level building inspections via Rope Access and Steeplejack Access.

-You will know that most of the stone buildings in Edinburgh are built of relatively thick stone walls, many that are Ashlar dressed coursed sandstone pointed and built in lime mortar.
+Most of the stone buildings in Edinburgh are built of relatively thick stone walls.
+Many of these walls are Ashlar dressed coursed sandstone pointed and built-in lime mortar.
 This traditional method of building enables the structure to breathe.

-Many of the older buildings in Edinburgh have been repaired over the years using modern materials such as cement, gypsum plaster and modern paints.
-This has in some instances led to damage to stonework, requiring very extensive repairs.
+A majority of the older buildings in Edinburgh have been repaired over the years using modern materials such as cement, gypsum plaster and modern paints.
+This has in some cases led to damaged stonework which has resulted in the need for extensive repairs.

-The materials used in the construction of stonemasonry buildings in Edinburgh were sourced locally from Craigleith or Hails to name a couple, many of these materials fell out of use after the 1920’s and were replaced with modern substitutes.
+The materials used in the construction of stonemasonry buildings in Edinburgh were sourced from local quarries such as Craigleith or Hails to name a couple.
+A lot of these materials fell out of use after the 1920’s and were replaced with modern substitutes.

 Read our chimney inspection guide for further information.

-Masonry Repairs – Natural stone deteriorates very slowly and may require repair or replacement.
-Most importantly we carry out repairs and certainly ensure that the repair is in keeping with the current stone and also materials.
+Masonry Stone Repairs – Natural stone deteriorates very slowly and may require repair or replacement over time.
+We carry out repairs and ensure that the repair is in keeping with the current stone and materials.

 Read our stone repair guide for further information.

 Lime Pointing – Many buildings in Edinburgh have been pointed in very hard cement over years which can accelerate the decay of the masonry units.
-We have many skilled stonemasons in Edinburgh who have extensive knowledge to understand the best materials to use.
+Our team are fully qualified stonemasons, in Edinburgh, who have extensive knowledge and understand the best materials to use.
 We ensure that we match the original material and style of pointing.

 Read our lime pointing guide for more information.

-Boundary Walls – Stone boundary walls require more frequent maintenance and repair.
+Stone Boundary Walls – Stone boundary walls often require more frequent maintenance and repair.
 Therefore please read more information about boundary walls here .

-Loose or Unsafe Masonry – You should carry out a building inspection to your building every 3 – 5 years to ensure that it’s safe, remove any unsafe masonry and while carrying out repair work also replace where applicable.
+Loose or Unsafe Stone-Masonry – You should carry out a building inspection to your building every 3 – 5 years to ensure that it’s safe, remove any unsafe masonry and replace where applicable.